-Stream-Link is so grateful for the hard work of our volunteers to help reforest Frederick County.
 After the volunteer events, we are committed to doing maintenance on each site for 3 years.
-We promise to work hard to make sure your trees stay healthy and survive…and your hard work pays off!
-Maintenance includes coming back to the site 6-8 times per year, depending on the site.
+We promise to work hard to make sure your trees stay healthy and survive…and the hard work from our volunteers pays off!

 Maintenance duties include:

-Straightening stakes and shelters: We hammer in those stakes again if needed so the trees stake up right and protected.
+- Straightening stakes and shelters: We hammer in those stakes again, if needed, so the trees stay up right and protected.

-Feeding: a tablespoon of tree food is dropped into each shelter twice a year, fertilizing the root system.
+- Feeding: a tablespoon of tree food is dropped into each shelter multiple times per year, fertilizing the root system.
 The shelters help to keep the food centralized at the base of the trees. *This is necessary for the first 3 years to get those trees established and maintaining a healthy and growing root system which ultimately is what reduces sediment erosion and improves water quality.

 - Mulching: We apply and re-apply mulch to some areas of the planting that aren’t getting enough water during the summer.
 The mulch helps to retain moisture.